 - Learn More Breathe Better® is a national health education program for COPD, asthma, and other lung and respiratory diseases.
 The program raises awareness about COPD and supports the promotion, implementation, and adoption of evidence-based care.
 Learn More Breathe Better® has tools and handouts for patients, including tips for living better with COPD.
 Read about how NHLBI’s Learn More Breathe Better® program helps local communities ease the burden of COPD.

 - The Molecular Atlas of Lung Development Program (LungMAP) maps the tissues, cells, genes, and molecules that make up the developing lung.
-The program advances lung research, in part through its web-based data resource, called BREATH, that allows users to access LungMAP data and findings.
+The program advances lung research, in part through its web-based data resource called BREATH, which allows users to access LungMAP data and findings.
 Nearly 100 research papers have been produced using LungMAP data, and the program’s maps have helped scientists understand the complex processes that control the growth, structure, and function of the lungs.